Bryanston Films (UK): History

 The Bryanston consortium was composed of 12 to 15 members who bought their way in by putting up £5,000; the equity of the group guaranteed distribution through British Lion and financing from the National Film Finance Corporation, banks, and American producers.
 In addition to Balcon and Setton, members included Kenneth Shipman, John Bryan, Tony Richardson, Julian Wintle and Ronald Neame.
 Alliance Films, Denham Laboratories and Lloyds Bank were also investors.
 Producer-investors were meant to "vet" each other's scripts.
 Ronald Neame said that:

 The old complaint of producers has always been that the distributors tend to ask us for old formula films.
 Many of us have said this has forced us to be less enterprising than we would wish to be.
 But now the onus is on us.
 If I submit a script to Bryanston, I know it will be vetted by fellow producers whose opinions I respect.

 The company started off with £1,000,000.
+It was followed a few months later by Allied Film Makers which tried a similar scheeme through Rank.
+Bryanston made six films in its first year.

 In November 1961 the company announced it would go into co-production with Seven Arts Productions, to make Sammy Going South and Tom Jones.

 Bryanston distributed several films made by Woodfall Film Productions but refused to produce Tom Jones (1963) in colour, the success of which could have established the company for a long time.
 United Artists stepped in to finance the film instead.

 Bryanston released its last film in 1964 and the company was sold to Associated-Rediffusion in 1965.
 Balcon later became head of British Lion Films.